Jamming transition in kinetically constrained models with reflection symmetry: Model

-where we express $\bv{\sigma} \equiv (\sigma_i)_{i \in \Lambda}$ collectively.
+where we express $\sigma \equiv (\sigma_i)_{i \in \Lambda}$ collectively.
 Concretely, $\sigma_i=1$ represents a state that a particle occupies site $i$, while there is no particle at site $i$ when $\sigma_i=0$.
-In the argument below, we assume that particles are filled outside the system unless otherwise mentioned explicitly.
+In the argument below, we assume that particles are filled outside of the system\rd{, which we call the filled boundary condition,} unless otherwise specified. \rd{In fact, in numerical experiments at section 4.1, we use the periodic boundary condition where sites $\{L,y\}$ and $\{x,L\}$ are connected to $\{1,y\}$ and $\{x,1\}$ for any $x$ and $y$, respectively; also, at section 4.2, we use the half-filled boundary condition that particles are filled in the left and right region of the outside of the system, while no particles exist in the top and bottom region of the outside of the system.} We consider a Markov stochastic process with a transition ratio $R(\sigma \to \sigma')$ for $\sigma \not = \sigma'$.
+Let $P(\sigma, t)$ be the probability distribution of a particle configuration $\sigma$ at time $t$.
+The time evolution of $P(\sigma,t)$ obeys